google/triage-party/docs/deploy.md

 See [examples/generic-kubernetes.yaml](examples/generic-kubernetes.yaml)

-For mid-to-large repositories, you will want to persist cache to a PersistentVolume or external database in case a pod is rescheduled.
+For faster start-up, you will want to persist cache externally to a PersistentVolume or database in case a pod is rescheduled.

 ## Configuring Persistence